stacks-network/rendezvous/docs/chapter_6.md

 Rendezvous uses a **context** to track function calls and execution details during invariant testing.
 This allows for better tracking of execution details and invariant validation.

-> **Important:** Every contract tested with Rendezvous **invariant testing** must include the `context` map and the `update-context` public function.
+> **Important:** Every contract tested with Rendezvous **invariant testing** must include the `context` map and the `update-context` private function.
 During invariant testing, Rendezvous calls public functions and uses `update-context` to track successful executions.
 This tracking enables invariants to reason about how many times each function has been called.
 If these are missing during invariant testing, Rendezvous will throw a runtime error.
 The context is not required for property-based testing.

 ### How the Context Works